AustL/PygameWidgets/README.md

 It supports fully customisable buttons, collections of buttons, textboxes and sliders.
 If there are any widgets that you would like to see added, please create an issue!

+## NEW FEATURES
+* Animations: Create an animation that changes a widgets attributes over some time, running on a separate thread

 ## Prerequisites

 * [Python 3](https://www.python.org/downloads)